-1 See November 2, 2010 General Election, Fla.
+&lt;sup>1 See November 2, 2010 General Election, Fla.
 Dep't of State, https://results.elections.myflorida.com/Index.asp?ElectionDate=11/2/2010&DATAMODE= (last visited Apr.
 15, 2022).
 Florida voters adopted a virtually identical constitutional amendment-by a similarly significant margin-to reform Florida's legislative apportionment process.
 See id.; Fla.
 Const. art.
 III, § 21.
-Unless otherwise noted, the "Fair District Amendment" as used in this Complaint refers specifically to the congressional amendment.
+Unless otherwise noted, the "Fair Districts Amendment" as used in this Complaint refers specifically to the congressional amendment.
 See Fla.
 Const. art.
 III, § 20.

-diminish their ability to elect representatives of their choice;" and (3) "districts shall consist of contiguous territory."
+- 34. The "overall goal" of the Fair Districts Amendment "is to require the Legislature to redistrict in a manner that prohibits favoritism or discrimination, while respecting geographic considerations."
+Advisory Op. to Att'y Gen. re Standards for Legislature to Follow in Cong.
+Redistricting, 2 So.
+3d 175, 181 (Fla.
+2009).
+"These express new standards imposed by the voters clearly act as a restraint on the Legislature in drawing apportionment plans."
+Apportionment I, 83 So.
+3d at 597. - 35.
+The Fair Districts Amendment standards are enumerated within two "tiers" in Article III, Section 20 of the Florida Constitution.
+The "Tier I" standards provide that (1) no congressional plan "shall be drawn with the intent to favor or disfavor a political party or an incumbent;" (2) "districts shall not be drawn with the intent or result of denying or abridging the equal opportunity of racial or language minorities to participate in the political process or to diminish their ability to elect representatives of their choice;" and (3) "districts shall consist of contiguous territory."
 Fla.
 Const. art.
-III, § 20(a).

-- 39. The "Tier II" standards provide that (1) "districts shall be as nearly equal in population as is practicable;" (2) "districts shall be compact;" and (3) "districts shall, where feasible, utilize existing political and geographical boundaries."
-Id. § 20(b). - 40.
+III, § 20(a). - 36.
+The "Tier II" standards provide that (1) "districts shall be as nearly equal in population as is practicable;" (2) "districts shall be compact;" and (3) "districts shall, where feasible, utilize existing political and geographical boundaries."
+Id. § 20(b). - 37.
 The "Tier II" standards "are subordinate and shall give way where compliance 'conflicts with the [Tier I] standards or with federal law."
-In re S. J. Res., 83 So.
+Apportionment I, 83 So.
 3d at 639 (quoting Fla.
 Const. art.
 III, § 20(b)).
 But while "the tier-two standards are subordinate to the tier-one requirements, the constitution further instructs that no standard has priority over the other within each tier."
 Id. (citing Fla.
 Const. art.
-III, § 20(c)) - 41.
+III, § 20(c)) - 38.
 This Court's duty to enforce the Fair Districts Amendment "arises from the well settled principle that the state Constitution is not a grant of power but a limitation upon power."

 Id. at 599 (cleaned up).
 This principle applies with force in the context of reapportionment.
 "Indeed, the right to elect representatives-and the process by which we do so-is the very bedrock of our democracy.
 To ensure the protection of this right, the citizens of the state of Florida, through the Florida Constitution, employed the essential concept of checks and balances, granting to the Legislature the ability to apportion . . . in a manner prescribed by the citizens and entrusting this Court with the responsibility to review the apportionment plans to ensure they are constitutionally valid."
-Id. at 600. - A. The Florida Constitution protects racial and language minorities against discriminatory intent and results in the congressional redistricting process. - 42.
-The protection of racial and language minorities is a Tier I standard, "meaning that the voters placed this constitutional imperative as a top priority to which the Legislature must conform during the redistricting process."
-In re S. J. Res., 83 So.
-3d at 615.
+Id. at 600.